 Biden has ordered a wide-ranging review of licensing requirements, not just in child care.
 It seems his party didn’t get the memo, because the bill before Congress would tighten requirements, not loosen them.

 How the bill would raise costs

 Ryan Bourne of the libertarian Cato Institute argues the legislation would raise costs in three ways:

 - To qualify for subsidies, child-care centers would have to pay their workers the same salary as elementary school teachers.
 That sounds reasonable, except the difference is huge.
-The median child-care worker is currently paid $25,460 per year.
+The median child-care worker is paid $25,460 per year.
 The median elementary school teacher is paid $60,660.
 Out of the $15,888 average cost of child care I mentioned earlier, $9,480 goes to wages and another $768 to worker benefits.
-Raising salaries in child care to match those in education would almost double the cost of child care: from $15,888 to $28,970 per year.
+Raising salaries in child care to match those in education would almost double the cost of child care for parents: from $15,888 to $28,970 per year.

 - To qualify for federal grants, states would have to develop licensing regimes “appropriate for child-care providers in a variety of settings.”
 The worry is that this will be used to force Republican states to match Democratic standards.

 - States would further be required to divide providers into “quality” tiers and allocate resources in such a way as to incentivize higher quality.
 But “quality” would be measured by the very staff-to-child ratios and certification requirements that push up costs.